Im-Rises/emotion_recognition_cnn/README.md

 ## Description

+Deep Learning AI Emotion recognition made in python with Tensorflow/Keras.

 ### Expression recognition

-Deep Learning Project made in python for the recognition of emotion of a person.

-Our goal is to obtein a minimum 90% accuracy on emotion recognition from any pictures.
 The app need to be able to analyse facial expression dicretly by analysing one image or by analysing frame by frame a video.
-Finding all visbiles faces and give the current emotion of the person base on the six main facial expressions :
+Finding all visibles faces and show the current emotion state of the person base on the 7 main facial expressions :

 - Neutral/Normal
 - Sadness